openego/eGon-data/docs/workflow.rst

 Versioning
 ----------

+Please note: The following is not implemented yet, but we are working on it.

 Source code and data are versioned independendly from each other.
 Every data table uploaded to the Open Energy Platform contains a column 'version' which is used to identify different versions of the same data set.
 The version number is maintained for every table separately.
 This is a major difference to the versioning concept applied in the former data processing where all (interim) results were versioned under the same version number.